Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 * **loadBalancerInboundNatRules**: [InboundNatRule](#inboundnatrule)[]: A list of references of LoadBalancerInboundNatRules.
 * **primary**: bool: Gets whether this is a primary customer address on the network interface.
 * **privateIPAddress**: string
-* **privateIPAddressVersion**: 'IPv4' | 'IPv6': Available from Api-Version 2016-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
+* **privateIPAddressVersion**: 'IPv4' | 'IPv6' | string: Available from Api-Version 2016-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
 Default is taken as IPv4.
 Possible values are: 'IPv4' and 'IPv6'.
-* **privateIPAllocationMethod**: 'Dynamic' | 'Static': PrivateIP allocation method.
+* **privateIPAllocationMethod**: 'Dynamic' | 'Static' | string: PrivateIP allocation method.
 Possible values are: 'Static' and 'Dynamic'.
 * **provisioningState**: string
 * **publicIPAddress**: [PublicIPAddress](#publicipaddress): Public IP address resource.
 * **subnet**: [Subnet](#subnet): Subnet in a virtual network resource.